 How uncertainty in Greenland Ice Sheet surface mass balance affects sea level rise projections, University of Texas Department of Geosciences, (2013)

-Impacts of Surface Mass Balance Uncertainties on Ice Sheet Initialization and Predictions of Sea Level Rise, AGU, AGU Fall Meeting (2012)
+Impacts of Surface Mass Balance Uncertainties on Ice Sheet Initialization and Predictions of Sea Level Rise, American Geophysical Union, AGU Fall Meeting (2012)

 Pairing of Byrd ice-core data and recent radar sounding results: interpretation and uncertainty, Jackson School of Geosciences, Research Symposium (2012)